 Coaching & Mentoring

-The third, and arguably most important input, is coaching and mentoring.
-At this stage, the awareness and understanding of an organisations standards should be set and enforced.
-This requires both time and effort to be completed successfully, but ultimately, everyone in the business has to be able to coach and mentor.
+The third, and most important input, is coaching and mentoring.
+At this stage, the awareness and understanding of an organisation’s process safety standards should be set and enforced across the entire business.
+Although it requires both time and effort to be successful, everyone in the business has to be able to coach and mentor.

-As is life, some people will naturally be better coaches and mentors than others, but the knowledge and attitude it takes to coach and mentor should be present across the organisation.
-As seen across the sector, the above can be achieved by undertaking ‘safety observations’.
-Individuals are tasked with making observations and probing awareness of others.
-A target or objective set by an organisation could be a set amount of safety observations undertaken each month.
+As prevalent across the sector, coaching and mentoring can be achieved by undertaking “safety observations.”
+Individuals are tasked with making observations to probe awareness in others.
+A target or aim can then be a set amount of safety observations undertaken each month.

 When undertaking safety observations in practice, we tend to search for somebody doing something incorrectly, and the resulting discussion then becomes a one-way exercise.
-If we are doing safety observations with the objective of improving organisational culture, we should probe the individuals’ awareness and understanding even when correct practices are being done.
-This generates a two-way conversation that involves listening and thinking, and ultimately, both parties learn.
-If this approach is used, organisations will quickly generate a structured culture.
-Following these discussions, everyone should benefit and improvements can then be made to create a safer working environment.
+If we are doing safety observations to improve organisational culture, we should probe the individuals’ awareness and understanding even when correct practices are being done.
+This generates a two-way conversation that involves listening and thinking.
+Ultimately, both parties will learn from this exercise.
+If this approach is used, organisations will quickly generate a robust and structured culture.
+Everyone should benefit from this structure, and improvements can then be made to create a safer working environment.

-The key behaviour required for a good process safety culture is the continual improvement mode mindset.
 From the very top-down, everyone in an organisation should always try to seek out problems, because problems can be solved, and improvements can be made.
-Ultimately, the problems you cannot see cannot be improved.
+The problems not seen cannot be improved.